DV

 Quick verdict

-YMAG (Tidal Trust II - YieldMax Magnificent 7 Fund of Option Income ETFs) and YMAX (YieldMax Universe Fund of Option Income ETFs) are both weekly-pay dividend ETFs, but they take different approaches.
+YMAG (YieldMax Magnificent 7 Fund of Option Income ETFs) and YMAX (YieldMax Universe Fund of Option Income ETFs) are both weekly-pay dividend ETFs, but they take different approaches.

-YMAX offers the higher yield at 47.93% vs 33.10% for YMAG.
+YMAG offers the higher yield at 49.16% vs 41.04% for YMAX.
 A higher yield means more current income per dollar invested, though it may come with different risk characteristics.

 They track different benchmarks: YMAG is linked to Basket (Magnificent 7 Stocks) while YMAX tracks Basket (Yieldmax ETFs), which means their performance drivers differ.